-State Fire Marshal: COVID-19 is hitting Bloomington Fire Department hard
+State fire marshal: COVID-19 is hitting Bloomington Fire Department hard

 In Plato, about 40 miles southwest of the Twin Cities, its Fire Department was the first to go out of service because of COVID-19.

-As of Monday, Plato was back online but still feeling a significant impact from the deadly virus, along with departments in Bloomington and Hutchinson.
+As of Monday, Plato was back online but still feeling a significant impact from the deadly virus, along with the department in Hutchinson.

-There are 43 departments with one or more COVID-19 cases among their personnel but not enough to be considered significant.
-Another 377 are reporting no active cases, while 353 departments have yet to report in to the Fire Marshals Office.
+There are 43 departments with one or more COVID-19 cases among personnel but not enough to be considered significant.
+Another 377 are reporting no active cases, while 353 departments have yet to report in to the Fire Marshal's Office.

 The ability for a community to receive mutual aid is a crucial option when answering calls for fires, explosions or other emergencies.
 When a department is unable to receive enough nearby mutual aid support, it can turn to the State Fire Marshal's intrastate mutual aid plan.